kabasset/kabasset/source/software.rst

    including `Early Realease Observations <https://www.esa.int/Science_Exploration/Space_Science/Euclid/Euclid_s_first_images_the_dazzling_edge_of_darkness>`_ and `the 208-Gigapixel glimpse <https://www.youtube.com/watch?v=86ZCsUfgLRQ>`_.
    I have implemented the storage class for the telemetry of the VIS instrument and worked on the overall design.
-   After more than a year of operations, and more than 70,000 images produced, not a single bug has been found!
+   After more than a year of operations, and 80,000 images produced, not a single bug has been found!

 SIM
    As the name implies, the simulation pipeline (SIM) generates simulated images for the Euclid mission.